PetrKryslUCSD/FinEtoolsAcoustics.jl/README.md

 ## How to run

 The [FinEtools](https://github.com/PetrKryslUCSD/FinEtools.jl) package is needed.
-The entire setup of `FinEtoolsHeatDiff` can be performed with
+The entire setup of `FinEtoolsAcoustics` can be performed with
 ```julia
 ] activate .; instantiate
 ```